Zerotask/rust-jungle/README.md

 ## Still in development

-This project is still in development.
-After the english content is done, the next steps are translations.
+This project is still in development and there can be fundamental changes.
+After the english section is done, we will start adding new languages.

 ## Structure